gonzalomarcote/take-home-assessment/README.md

 However, `scan` option seems to be deprecated in docker so another popular option is `trivy`, one open-source vulnerability scanner:
 `trivy image gonzalomarcote/assessment:latest`

+You can save them as JSON file:
+`trivy image --format json -o trivy-report.json gonzalomarcote/assessment:latest`

+Or a more pretty one as HTML report that you can find [here](./trivy-reports/trivy-report.html):
+`trivy image --format template --template "@html.tpl" -o trivy-report.html gonzalomarcote/assessment:latest`

 Trivy provides detailed CVE reports and is widely used in CI/CD pipelines.

 Also if you are using AWS ECR, you can scan it with AWS CLI `aws ecr start-image-scan` or manually from the AWS ECR images portal.

 #### 3.b.
 What would you do to avoid deploying malicious packages?
-You can for example use always official docker images, to be sure that to verify package sources or in critical cases to validate checksums.
+* You can for example use always official docker images
+* Try to use latest images and updated packages
+* To be sure that to verify package sources from official ones
+* Or in critical cases you can validate packages checksums

-In my case, one example to validate `boto3` package checksum would be something similar to this [Dockerfile.checksum](./Dockerfile.checksum):
+One example to validate `boto3` package checksum would be something similar to this [Dockerfile.checksum](./Dockerfile.checksum):
 ```
 FROM python:3.8
 LABEL maintainer="Gonzalo Marcote <gonzalomarcote@gmail.com>"